nspunn1993/BT-Unet/README.md

 - Evaluation of the BT-UNet framework with standard metrics.
 - Output visualization.

-A jupyternotebook is also included highlighting the execution of the code
+A jupyternotebook is also included highlighting the execution of the code with and without the pre-training with Barlow Twins.

 ## Citation
 ```